CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ![UserStoryFinal](https://user-images.githubusercontent.com/46902147/56617879-3e11a680-65de-11e9-84a1-052fa412968c.png)

 In this final version of the magic elevator, two elevator riders will take the role of magicians.
 First, the magicians go through a training mode.
-The UI asks each magician to train her or his own spell to summon the elevator - a gesture and a corresponding voice command is recorded for the two commands of the elevator going up and down.
+The UI asks each magician to train her or his own spell to summon the elevator—the spells that call the elevator up or down are a combination of wand gestures and corresponding voice incantations.
 After the training has ended, it is time to put the magicans to the test.
-Both magicians have to agree on the direction which they want the elevator to go.
-Accordingly, both magicians cast the spell which they were recording earlier.
-Only two properly executed spells will call the elevator.
+Both magicians have to agree on the direction in which they want the elevator to go.
+Accordingly, both magicians cast the spells they recordied earlier.
+Only two agreeing, properly executed spells will call the elevator.
+If there is only one magician present, they can simply call the elevator at will.

 ## Encountered Challenges